DigitalDevices/dddvb/lib/README.md

 CI use.
 It detects DVB cards and their capabilities and selects free frontends depending on a given delivery system.

+Please note that the libdddvb library and the ddzap tool are provided as examples and for testing purposes.

-In order to install the libdddvb library you need the dvben50221.
+In order to install the libdddvb library you need the libdvben50221.

 On an Ubuntu and other Debian based system you can install it like this: